-If you’re sick or health, probiotics can help you.
+If you’re sick or healthy, probiotics can help you.
 But “sick” and “healthy” are general terms.
-Here are five specific examples of when it’s benefitcial to take probiotics:
+Here are five specific examples of when it’s beneficial to take probiotics:

 A study done by the University of Milan and the University of Paris found that babies who received probiotics were less likely to have the skin condition eczema.
 Even babies who took probiotics-infused formula saw lower eczema rates.

 But, warning!
 This one study doesn’t mean you should give your baby probiotics and it definitely doesn’t mean you have to do it.

 In fact, the journal American Family Physician pointed out that probiotics have not been proven to be of great benefit, while the American Academy of Pediatrics said probiotics are safe for kids and infants.

 As always, talk with your pediatrician before starting your baby on probiotics.

 In an interview with Women’s Health in 2014, Dr. Lisa Ganjhu, a gastroenterologist at New York University’s Langone Medical Center, pointed out that taking probiotics is a good thing when you’re stressed or traveling.
 Why?
 Because these two factors can upset the balance of bacteria in our gut.

 4. When You Talk With Your Doctor and He or She Says Okay

 Probiotics can be a great tool for better health, but if you’re dealing with a digestive illness it’s best to talk with your doctor before taking them.
 They’ll be able to tell you which bacteria will be best for your particular situation.

 5. When You Want to Add Some Healthy Bacteria to Your Diet